 The quality of the cables that you use is just as important as the quality of the devices you are connecting.
-If you have a 4K television, you want to make sure that the HDMI cable you’re using to connect it to your 4K cable box or media player is also capable of transferring all of that data at an optimal, HDMI certified level.
-Otherwise, you are not going to experience true 4K.
+If you have a HDTV, you want to make sure that the HDMI cable you’re using to connect it to your media devices is also capable of transferring all of that data at an optimal, HDMI certified level.
+Otherwise, you are not going to experience true HDR.
 The same concept applies to your audio devices.

 Our cables are built for quality, and they are built to last.
 We are so committed to this that we back them with a lifetime guarantee.
 A $5 cable is not only not protected for life, but it’s also quite likely to break or fail.

 What are the benefits of HDMI vs other kinds of AV connections?